laxman3131/aws-demo/README.md

-Demo of an app created in AWS env
+Demo of an simple app created in EC2 and using lambda functions authenticated via IAM roles.